peteroupc/MailLib/docs/PeterO.Text.Idna.md

  * <i>str</i>: The parameter <i>str</i>
 is a text string.

- * <i>lookupRules</i>: If true, uses rules to apply when looking up the string as a domain name. f false, uses rules to apply when registering the string as a domain ame.
+ * <i>lookupRules</i>: If true, uses rules to apply when looking up the string as a domain name.
+If false, uses rules to apply when registering the string as a domain name.

 <b>Return Value:</b>

- `
-        true
-      ` if the given string is a syntactically valid domain name; otherwise; alse.
+ `true` if the given string is a syntactically valid domain name; otherwise; alse.